US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SGOV is the US-listed ticker for iShares 0-3 Month Treasury Bond ETF, issued by iShares.
 Tracks the ICE 0-3 Month US Treasury Securities Index — ultra-short-duration US Treasury bills.
 Cash-equivalent yield exposure.
 TER is 0.09% per year, with a trailing 12-month distribution yield of approximately 5.2%.
 Distributions are paid monthly.

-Where can I buy SGOV from New Zealand?
+Where to buy SGOV from New Zealand

-NZ tax
+NZ tax treatment

 How is SGOV taxed for NZ investors?